pjakiela/ECON523/exercises/E5-TWFE.md

 ### Question 4

 Now rerun your TWFE regression including the never-treated countries.
 How many treated country-years are negatively weighted now?
+How much does eliminating negative weights change your coefficient of interest?

 <br>

 ## Empirical Exercise

-Create a new do file (with all the standard stuff at the top) that downloads the data set [the data set](https://pjakiela.github.io/ECON523/exercises/E5-fpedata.dta).
+Next, we're going to estimate the impact of eliminate primary school fees on primary school completion.
+Create a new do file (with all the standard stuff at the top) that downloads [the data set](E5-fpedata.dta).
+What variable indicates the primary school completion rate?
+What was the mean level of primary school completion (across countries in the sample) in 1981?
+What was the level of primary school completion in 2020?
 Drop any country-years that are missing data on the primary school completion rate.
 Extend your do file as you answer the questions below.

 ### Question 1

 Estimate two TWFE regressions of primary school completion on `fpe` controlling for country and year fixed effects.
 In your first regression, include only the countries that eventually implemented free primary; include all the countries in the data set in your second regression.
 Cluster your standard errors at the country level.
 Export your regression results to word, and take a screen shot of your resulting (nice looking) table.
+As a reminder, guidance on how to make nice looking tables is available [here](https://pjakiela.github.io/stata/regression-table.html).

 ### Question 2